carrondt/Candle/docs_/source/user_guide.rst

-The CANDLE library provides a wrapper class and utility functions, which enable users run their own deep learning code in high performance computers that CANDLE supports.
-With the current version of CANDLE library, users should be able to run hyperparameter optimization (mlrMBO workflow) or parallel excution (upf workflow).
-Due to the design of both workflows, users are required to implement certain methods (will be explained in section 1) and modify several config files (section 2).
-This user guide will provide an overview of structure and explanation of parameters or varaiables as needed.
+The CANDLE library enables users to run their own deep learning code on a set of supported high-performance computers.
+With the current version of CANDLE, users will be able to run a hyperparameter optimization task (mlrMBO workflow) or a parallel execution task (upf workflow).
+In order to run those workflows, users are required to implement a class and methods (will be explained in section 1) and follow some procedures (see section 2) for each workflow.
+This user guide will provide an overview of these code structures and an explanation of parameters or variables as needed.

 How to write CANDLE compliant deep learning code
 ================================================